wfica/nn-project-muse/project.md

 ### 1. Does the code does what it should?
 In particular, are there any hacks not mentioned in the paper?
 The code looks as if it does what is should.
-- We have not found any hidden constans that might have been used as  seeds to random number generator.
+- We have not found any hidden constants that might have been used as seeds to random number generator.
 - The model's parameters are initialized by some default method from pythorch.

 Reservations:
-- In the paper is it written that a ```smoothing coefficient s = 0.2``` is applied for descriminator's predictions, while in the parameters of ```unsupervised.py``` the default value of ```dis_smooth``` is equal to `0.1`.
+- In the paper is it written that a ```smoothing coefficient s = 0.2``` is applied for discriminator's predictions, while in the parameters of ```unsupervised.py``` the default value of ```dis_smooth``` is equal to `0.1`.
-- In the paper, the generator's loss takes account of descriminator's accuracy on embeddings  of the target language ( i.e. the worst the accuracy, the lower the loss).
+- In the paper, the generator's loss takes account of discriminator's accuracy on embeddings of the target language (i.e. the worst the accuracy, the lower the loss).
 We do not understand why it is so.
-On the one hand, the accuracy does not depend on generator's parameters, on the other such a loss does not spoil anything, since it does not affect the gadient.
+On the one hand, the accuracy does not depend on generator's parameters, on the other such a loss does not spoil anything, since it does not affect the gradient.
-- Moreover, the authors cite paper  _Adversarial Training for Unsupervised Bilingual Lexicon Induction_, in which the generator's loss does not count the descriminator's accuracy on embeddings  of the target language.
+- Moreover, the authors cite paper  _Adversarial Training for Unsupervised Bilingual Lexicon Induction_, in which the generator's loss does not count the discriminator's accuracy on embeddings of the target language.

 ### 2. What is the validation method?
 How many words are used for validation?
 The validation method is as follows:
 - k is chosen from {1, 5, 10},
 - Let W consist of 1500 words that are arbitrarily chosen to be translated,
-- Let D consists od 200k most frequent words from the target language,
+- Let D consist od 200k most frequent words from the target language,
 - For each word of W: k best translations belonging to D are chosen,
 - The percentage of correct translations is calculated.

-### 3. How does the criterion form chapter 3.5 work?
+### 3. How does the criterion from chapter 3.5 work?
 This criterion tells how to choose the best model for the adversarial part.
 The criterion works as follows: using the embeddings, a dictionary of 10k most frequent words from both languages is created.
 Then the average cosine similarity of those translations is computed.

 ### 4. How many most frequent words are used during each stage of the algorithm?

 - 200k most frequent words are used for the validation (see 1.2.)
 - 50k most frequent words are used for training the discriminator
 - The Procrustes step considers as many pairs as the algorithm produces.
-That is, a pair (Wx, y) is considered to be a translation if y is a kNN od Wx and Wx is a kNN od y.
+That is, a pair (Wx, y) is considered to be a translation if y is a kNN of Wx and Wx is a kNN of y.
 (The constant k = 10 is used for kNN.
 The authors claim that they did experiments with k = 5, 10 or 50 and the results were comparable.)
 - In the validation step 10k most frequent words are considered.
 CSLC is used to find translations of those, and then the average cosine similarity between the words and their translations is computed.
 - In the end, the result of the algorithm is a matrix W, and it is used for translating.